kimchouard/Universal-Beat-Play---Talk-Slideck/packages/appjs-2025-mozart-react-native/index.md

 # 🔧 The New Audio Stack in RN

-## "Last year, I said RN audio was... garbage."
+## "Last year, I said RN audio was... 💩"

 ### This year?
 We've got **TWO** great tools.